soz-live/soz-live.github.io/index.md

 ## For Users

+**SOZ-LIVE** combines parametric creation and editing of:

+- Drafting Entities such as:
+  - Points
+  - Lines
+  - Arcs
+  - Circles
+  - Polylines etc,

+and a modeller capable of creating:

+- Parts &
+- Features

-**SOZ-LIVE** combines a modeller capable of creating complex Entities, including Features and Parts, with a Node-based user interface (UI), to enable iterative modelling.
+with a Node-based user interface (UI), **LIVE**, to enable iterative modelling.

 Refer to the [Users Introduction](/users/docs/intro.html) for more details.

 ## For Coders

+Written entirely in Lisp, **SOZ-LIVE** combines the best of:

+- Functional,
+- Object-Oriented &
+- Scripting languages,

-Written entirely in Lisp, **SOZ-LIVE** combines the best of Functional, Object-Oriented & Scripting languages, giving creative power to Coders to extend and develop the project.
+giving creative power to Coders to extend and develop the project in the directions they require.

 Refer to the [Coders Introduction](/coders/docs/intro.html) for more details.